Datamine-Crypto/white-paper/docs/datamina-smart-contracts.md

 ```
 To keep things simple and to avoid potential attacks in the future we've limited our all smart contract state changes to one block per address.
 This means you can't lock/unlock or lock/mint within the same block.

-Since Ethereum blocks are only ~15 seconds in duration we though this slight time delay is not a factor for any normal user and is an added security benefit.
+Since Ethereum blocks are only ~15 seconds in duration we thought this slight time delay is not a factor for any normal user and is an added security benefit.

 We also have the following modifier that is used throughout all state changes:
 ```Solidity